How To Be A Better Parent: 6 Things To Try Today

-This day in age it seems like there are always a million things going on.
+In this day in age, it seems like there are always a million things going on.

 What if you just took a breath and focused on one thing?
 Multitasking is great and completely necessary at times.
 Mindfulness and multitasking are not a perfect pair, though.

 Picture how excited kids are to go on a walk.
 My daughter could spend 5 minutes looking at one leaf.

 Meanwhile, I am thinking about what to make for dinner and that load of laundry I left in the washer.
 Stinky clothes really are the worst!